9 tips to prevent your emails from falling into spam

 Use authentication methods such as SPF, DKIM, DMARC, and BIMI to prove the legitimacy of your emails.
 This builds trust with email providers and promotes direct inbox delivery.

 The quality of your list is more important than its size.
-Eliminate unengaged users, bounced emails and spam traps to maintain a healthy and committed list.
-To do this you can use the solution Mailnjoy
+Eliminate unengaged users, bounced emails, and spam traps to maintain a healthy and engaged list .
+You can use the Mailnjoy

-5 – Avoid denial lists and monitor your reputation
+5 – Avoid rejection lists and monitor your reputation

-Implement practices like confirmed opt-in, unengaged subscriber removal policies, and real-time address validation to avoid being placed in spam.
+Implement practices such as confirmed opt-in, policies for removing unengaged subscribers, and real-time address validation to avoid being placed in spam.

-Reminder: The confirmed opt-in or “confirmed opt-in” is a simple opt-in, here the user just receives a confirmation email without any other interaction (no link to activate the confirmation).
-Subscription to the newsletter is simply done by adding an email address to a mailing list.
+Reminder: Confirmed opt-in is a simple opt-in; here, the user only receives a confirmation email without any further interaction (no link to activate the confirmation).
+Newsletter subscription is simply completed by adding an email address to a mailing list.

 READ ALSO: 5 email marketing tips for SaaS companies